Making bow strings from plant fibers

 Finishing the bowstring

 Once a bow stave has been produced following the instructions outlined in a previously published article, cord stops are prepared on both ends.
 On one end, a sling loop is attached.
-While the other end will hold the string with multiple wrappings behind an inbound wooden cord stop.
-Refer to the photos in the aforementioned article for guidance.
+The other end will hold the string with multiple wrappings behind an inbound wooden cord stop.
+As mentioned above, refer to the photos in the article for guidance.

 Typically, the loop in the string is knotted, but skilled individuals may twist the loop directly into the string.

-When mounted at a brace height of a maximum of 20 cm / 8″, the tension of the bowstring depends on various factors.
+When mounted at a brace height of a maximum of 20 cm / 8″, the bowstring’s tension depends on various factors.
 The correct tension can be determined by the sound of a high-pitched “zzhing” when twanging the string.
 However, the final test will be shooting the new bow.

 Lessons learned about making bow strings from plant fibers: